 “This small country isn’t allowed to exist.
 The hysteria showed what they want.
 They see that they can’t do anything to Russia, and then it gets to the point where they’re taking it out on a small country.”

-Despite formally seeking EU membership, Serbia is the only European country aside from Belarus that has refused to sanction Russia since its war on Ukraine began on February 24.
+Despite formally seeking EU membership, Serbia is one of the rare European countries that have refused to sanction Russia since its war on Ukraine began on February 24.

 While Belgrade has condemned Russia’s military action in Ukraine, officials in the West have accused Serbia of sitting on the fence.